nalgeon/sqlean.py/README.md

 ## Support

-The package is provided as-is, and I don't currently plan to change anything except to update the SQLite version from time to time.
+The package is provided as-is.
+If you need a version for Windows or another operating system, please build it yourself — I don't have the capacity to deal with it.